White Bluffs AVA

-White Bluffs is an American Viticultural Area (AVA) located about 10 mi north of Tri-Cities on the plateaus overlooking the Columbia River.
-The area lies entirely within the established vast Columbia Valley appellation.
-White Bluffs AVA was recognized by the Alcohol and Tobacco Tax and Trade Bureau {TTB), Treasury on July 19, 2021, after reviewing the petition submitted by Whitman College professor and geologist, Dr. Kevin Pogue, on behalf of local winemakers and vineyard owners, proposing to establish the viticultural area named "White Bluffs."
-Within its 93738 acre, the area has nine commercial vineyards cultivating approximately 1127 acre and a single winery.
+White Bluffs is an American Viticultural Area (AVA) located about 10 mi north of Tri-Cities on the plateaus overlooking the Columbia River in Franklin County, Washington.
+The area lies entirely within the vast Columbia Valley appellation.
+It was established as the nation's 254^{th}, the state's nineteenth and Columbia Valley's fifteenth AVA on June 17, 2021 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Whitman College professor and geologist, Dr. Kevin Pogue, on behalf of local winemakers and vineyard owners, proposing the viticultural area named "White Bluffs."

+The 93738 acre appellation, at the outset, had nine commercial vineyards cultivating approximately 1127 acre and a single winery.
 The distinguishing features of White Bluffs are its topography, geology, soils, and climate.

 History

 White Bluff gets its name from the whiteish sedimentary layers that appear on the cliffs above the Columbia River.
-Named the Ringold formation, the layer is ancient lakebed sediment covered with windblown silt and Missoula Flood deposits.
+Named the Ringold Formation, the layer is ancient lakebed sediment covered with windblown silt and Missoula Flood deposits.
 According to TTB regulations, AVA names are required to reflect the area's history or geology.
 Agriculture fields were established on the elevated plateaus by 19th century settlers atop the distinctive white bluffs in Franklin County overlooking the Columbia River.
 "White Bluffs" was the name of the farm community across the river in Benton County that, in 1943, was seized, razed, and leveled by the federal government to construct the Manhattan Project's Hanford Engineer Works.
-Formerly, wine and juice grapes were grown in the area's agriculture.
-After the Repeal of Prohibition, there were few wineries and vineyards in Washington.
+Formerly, wine and juice grapes were grown as the area's agriculture.
+After the repeal of Prohibition, there were few wineries and vineyards in Washington.
 By the 1960s, some vineyards were concentrated in the Yakima Valley and a smattering were scattered across the state.
-In 1968, a group of investors led by Seattle attorney Alec Bayless, purchased land overlooking the Columbia River north of Pasco.
+In 1968, a group of investors led by Seattle attorney Alec Bayless purchased land overlooking the Columbia River north of Pasco.
 Four years later, the Texas native and his business group planted vines establishing Sagemoor Vineyards in the White Bluffs area.